men32z/template-repo/README.md

 ## todo
 - remove unused branches.
 - on UserLoader::Microverse service url and headers could come from db, env or params.
+- improve user_loader tests, due to mock json is big.

 ## Upcoming Features?
 - authentication with roles.